Sakchhi4/Play-station-clone/README.md

 # Play-station-clone
-This is my first repository
+This is my first repository .A frontend clone website built using HTML, CSS, and JavaScript.I have  added my own concept in this project .